w3f/Grants-Program/applications/ortege.md

 ## Future Plans
 As we continue to innovate and expand the capabilities of Ortege, our roadmap is set with ambitious milestones that align with the evolving needs of the blockchain community.

 Deployment to Kusama's ink-based Chains: Recognizing the potential and dynamism of the Kusama network, one of our primary objectives is to deploy Ortege to ink-based chains on Kusama.
 This strategic move will not only enhance the interoperability within the Kusama ecosystem but also foster a more interconnected and efficient blockchain landscape.
 By integrating with Kusama's ink-based chains, we aim to bring the benefits of seamless cross-chain communication to a broader audience, further solidifying Ortege's position as a leading cross-chain protocol.

 Launching Ortege Warp: In our pursuit to bridge the gap between different blockchain ecosystems, we are excited to introduce Ortege Warp.
 This specialized bridge is designed to facilitate the smooth transfer of ERC20 tokens and NFTs between networks.
 With the increasing prominence of NFTs and the ubiquity of ERC20 tokens, Ortege Warp will play a pivotal role in ensuring that these digital assets can move freely and securely across chains.
 This will not only enhance liquidity and accessibility for users but also open up new avenues for cross-chain collaborations and innovations.

 Our commitment to these future endeavors reflects our vision for a more cohesive and integrated blockchain world.
 Through Ortege and its subsequent developments, we aim to be at the forefront of blockchain interoperability, driving change and setting new standards for cross-chain communication.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](../README.md#moneybag-referral-program).

-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee

-- **Payment Address:** BTC, Ethereum (USDC/DAI) or Polkadot/Kusama (USDT) payment address.
-Please also specify the currency. (e.g. 0x8920...
-(DAI))

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Web3 Foundation Website